 For more posts about QSL cards I’ve received from fellow hams, click here.

-Prior to the service announcement, a small group of volunteer amateur radio operators worked with the engineers from STAMINA4SPACE Program (formerly named as the PHL-MicroSat Program) to test the full capabilities of DIWATA2’s Amateur Radio Unit.
-The scope involves testing the receiving (RX) and transmitting (TX) capabilities of the satellite both for voice mode and data mode.
+A group of amateur radio operators from the Philippine Amateur Radio Association (PARA) worked with the engineers of STAMINA4SPACE Program (formerly named as the PHL-MicroSat Program) to test the full capabilities of DIWATA2’s Amateur Radio Unit.
+The task involves testing the receiving (RX) and transmitting (TX) capabilities of the satellite both for voice mode and data mode.
 It also includes determining the kinds of antennas, the clarity of voice communication, and how much power is actually needed to access the satellite.
+The testing effort lasted for two months, usually requiring operators to stay up until 1 am just to track the satellite at it passes over the Philippines, using a number of radio equipment and satellite antenna.
+DU1EV Eduardo Valdez, president of PARA and president of AMSAT Philippines, coordinated the frequency assignment of the satellite and its call sign DW4TA.
+The first successful contact made through the DIWATA2 microsatellite was on March 01, 2019, 1:27 AM, local time, between DV2JB Jharwin Barozzo (Dagupan, Pangasinan) and STAMINA4SPACE engineers 4I1DIT JP Almonte and Lorenzo Sabug operating as 4I1BBE (UP Diliman, Quezon City).

-Plaques of appreciation were awarded to the first 10 stations to ever access DIWATA 2, and certificates for those involved in the testing efforts.
+Plaques of appreciation from STAMINA4SPACE were awarded to the first 10 stations to access DIWATA 2, and certificates issued to those involved in the testing efforts.
+The AMSAT-PH club call sign DX1O was used as the event’s official call sign.

 First 10 Stations to make a successful QSO via DIWATA2 Satellite